About the Organizations Section

 To complement the START Study Guide and START Reading List, we have prepared this collection of approximately 500 organizations in the United States working for progressive change on a national level.
 Generally, these organizations have paid staff and provide expertise and leadership in their focus area.

-This collection was assembled Fall 2006–Winter 2007 by Randy Schutt and is updated periodically.
+This collection was assembled Fall 2006–Winter 2007 by Randy Schutt.
+It was last updated in January 2023.

 Changes